A collection constructor is a system-defined function with the same name as the collection type. It returns a collection of the specified type.

 collection_type ( [ value [, value ]... ] )

-Example: Initialize a collection variable to empty
+Example: Initialize a collection variable to an empty value.

 obclient> DECLARE